Now available the new Games With Gold November 2021

 Kingdom Two Crowns Free with Gold (Nov 16 – Dec 15)

-In Kingdom Two Crowns, players take on the role of a monarch who does everything he can to build his kingdom from scratch.
+In Kingdom Two Crowns, players take on the role of a monarch who does his best to build his kingdom from scratch.
 Hundreds of thousands of players from around the world have explored, recruited subjects, and bravely defended their kingdom from the attacks of The Greed.
 But, like everything in Kingdom, nothing lasts forever … until now.

 Lego Batman 2 DC Super Heroes Free with Gold (Nov 16-30)